majabojarska/blog/content/posts/mapping-proxy-type.md

 > Why not use [`typing.Final`](https://docs.python.org/3/library/typing.html#typing.Final) with a linter?

 Linters only go as far and do not reach into the runtime.
-They can lose track of the reference if there's enough indirection.
+They can lose track of the annotation, if there's enough indirection.

-> Ok then, intialize the `_DEFAULT_CONFIG` variable in the scope of the getter function.
+> Ok then, initialize the `_DEFAULT_CONFIG` variable in the scope of the getter function.

 We're getting somewhere.
 Moreover, we can now drop the `copy`, since the config will be initialized on every call anyway.